OpenBankingUK/read-write-api-docs-pub/docs/v3.1.11/profiles/vrp-profile.md

 ### Risk Scoring Information

-The same risk scoring information contained in the `Risk` of other OBIE R/W payment resources will be available.
+The same risk scoring information contained in the `Risk` of other OBL R/W payment resources will be available.

 ## Event Notifications